Precisely determining photon-number in real-time: Introduction

-The TES response to a photon detection event has been extensively studied \cite{wollman_high-resolution_1997, whitford_practical_2004}: Figure \ref{fig:traces_and_measures}a is a schematic diagram of the TES phase space during detection events with different photon numbers.
-Figure \ref{fig:traces_and_measures}b, shows 200 detection events for a weak coherent pulse at 820 nm, registered using our hardware processor.
-After a detection is performed, a sharp rise is observed in the TES output, followed by an exponential-like decay whose constant will depend on the thin film properties \cite{calkins_faster_2011, lolli_characterization_2013}.
-The sharp rises are of order of hundreds of ns, and the decay time varies from 2 to 8 $\mu$s, depending on the energy of the absorbed photon wavepacket.
-The higher the number of photons in a detection event, the longer it takes for the detector to cool down to its operating temperature $T_0$.

-We designed our hardware processor to be a flexible and powerful measurement platform.
-Its capabilities include: digitisation of the TES analogue output; identification of pulses related to photon detection events in the digitised data stream; timestamping of detection events; measurement of relevant pulse characteristics to perform photon-number-assignment tasks; and, optionally, recording of the entire pulse, for calibration or cases where optimal information about detection events is required.
+We have implemented a flexible and powerful platform to determine photon-number.
+Its capabilities include: digitisation of the TES analogue output; identification of pulses related to photon detection events in the digitised data stream; time stamping of detection events; measurement of relevant pulse characteristics to perform photon-number-assignment tasks; and, optionally, recording of the entire pulse, for calibration or cases where optimal information about detection events is required.